Holmus/CapStat/SDD.md

   * *RegisterController* helps with registering new users.
   * *MathController* helps playing matches and performing appropriate tasks afterwards, like saving matches and updating rankings.
 * **View layer**
-  * *MainView* is the main window, and the JavaFX Apllication.
+  * *TopWindow* is the main window, and the JavaFX Application.
 It listens to the event bus to set its scenes.
-  *
+  * *MainViewController* represents the main panel in the application, where the user goes either to the statistics view or to the view for recording a match.
+  * *StatisticsController, LoginViewController, RegisterViewController* and *MatchViewController* controls their respective views.